-Some wisdom from my grandmother and one that still holds true today: count your blessings.
+Some wisdom from my grandmother and one that still holds today: count your blessings.
 Wake up every day and say out loud what you’re thankful for.
 No matter how big or small.

-This morning, I reminded myself how grateful I am to be alive and still have so much life in me; to be able to leap out of bed; to feel rested after a good night’s sleep; to have a wonderful family and friends; to have a business that I enjoy with great clients and to be able to live in a lovely house I can call my own.
+This morning, I reminded myself how grateful I am to be alive and still have so much life in me; to be able to leap out of bed; to feel rested after a good night’s sleep; to have a beautiful family and friends; to have a business that I enjoy with great clients and to be able to live in a lovely house I can call my own.

-It doesn’t matter who you are or what difficulties you face, you can always find a silver lining.
+It doesn’t matter who you are or what difficulties you face; you can always find a silver lining.

 If I could recommend just one thing that would make you happy, it would be exercise.
 Exercise has the power to not only transform your body, but it can also improve your mind.
 It even positively impacts every other aspect of your life — from your relationships and career to what you eat and how you feel.

-Start each day by moving your body, and you’ll not only feel amazing — you’ll feel in control of your life and that’s the key to happiness.
+Start each day by moving your body, and you’ll not only feel amazing — you’ll feel in control of your life, and that’s the key to happiness.